 - Fasting glucose (fasting blood glucose, FBG) – this test measures the level of glucose in the blood after an 8-12 hour fast.

-- With the A1c, people don't have to fast for 8 hours or endure multiple blood samples being taken over several hours, but the test is not recommended for everyone.
-It should not be used for diabetes diagnosis in pregnant women, people who have had recent severe bleeding or blood transfusions, those with chronic kidney or liver disease, and people with blood disorders such as iron-deficiency anemia, vitamin B12 anemia, and hemoglobin variants.
+- A1c (also called hemoglobin A1c or glycohemoglobin) – this test evaluates the average amount of glucose in the blood over the last 2 to 3 months.
+For the A1c test, people don't have to fast for 8 hours or endure multiple blood samples being taken over several hours, but the test is not recommended for everyone.
+It should not be used for diabetes diagnosis in pregnant women, people who have had recent severe bleeding or blood transfusions, those with chronic kidney or liver disease, or people with blood disorders such as iron-deficiency anemia, vitamin B12 anemia, and hemoglobin variants.
 Also, only A1c tests that have been referenced to an accepted laboratory method (standardized) should be used for diagnostic or screening purposes.
 Currently, point-of-care tests, such as those that may be used at a doctor’s office or a patient’s bedside, are too variable for use in diagnosis but can be used to monitor treatment (lifestyle and drug therapies).

-Tests for monitoring
+Tests for monitoring:

 - Fructosamine – evaluates average glucose levels over the past 2 to 3 weeks

-- To monitor cholesterol and other lipids: Cholesterol, HDL cholesterol, LDL cholesterol, Triglycerides, Lipid profile
+- To monitor cholesterol and other lipids: cholesterol, HDL cholesterol, LDL cholesterol, triglycerides, lipid profile